Call of Duty Logo

 Call of Duty Logo 2007-2008

-After expanding platform capabilities (the game was adapted to most devices), the developers changed the logo’s design.
-The icon has become much lighter – with a gradient transition from emerald green (bottom) to gray (top).
+After expanding the platform’s capabilities (the game was adapted for most devices), the developers redesigned the logo.
+The icon has become much lighter with a gradient transition from emerald green (bottom) to gray (top).
 The middle of the letters is white.
-The three-dimensional effect, as well as the shape of the signs, have been preserved.
+The three-dimensional effect and the shape of the signs have been preserved.

 2008 – 2009